cpu0x00/bypassing-udp-vpn-restriction/README.md

-# 2 ways of bypassing the udp vpn restriction and connecting to the THM network #
+# 3 ways of bypassing the udp vpn restriction and connecting to the THM network #

+***these ways can be used to bypass a lot of restriction types not just THM, THM is just my personal goal adapt it to anything you want***

-- openvpn is used in both in methods
+- openvpn access server is used in 2 of these methods

-- requirments for the both methods:
+- requirments for all methods:
 	- a vps located outside the country of restriction (a digital ocean droplet in san fransisco used in this project)

 	- resources is not an issue here (use the cheapest possible machine ;) )